jonny-sexton/ud810/solutions/ps4/readme.md

 |:-:|:-:|

 Remarks:
-- Setting the Sigma to 2 for computing the Harris value (sigma=2) made a huge difference.
-Then just need to fine tune the threshold to get as many features as possible.
 - Finding the maximum number of features from the Harris value map was improved massively by using the mean pixel intensity to compute the threshold value.
-- The rotated image does not behave so well.
-I imagine this is because the partial derivatives I_x, I_y become I_xy.
-This value is set to zero in the M matrix.
-Furthermore, due to sampling issues, the diagonal lines create a lot of small derivatives in the I_x, I_y direction.

 ## Question 2